It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Gillian Anderson was twenty-four when she auditioned for The X-Files, but she knew Scully was a doctor so she said she was twenty-seven.

 - Inverted by Kikuko Inoue as her Running Gag.
-She's already a married woman, way above 17 years old, but she still constantly refer herself as "17 years old".
+She's already a married woman, but she still constantly refers to herself as only being "17 years old".

 - Zahia Dehar, a French prostitute who slept with several high profile footballers (among others), have done so under the age of 18.
 Her clients deny that they were ever informed, which she has confirmed several times.